lirongg/fruitb/README.md

    - As an owner, I can view the orders submitted by customers, so that I can fulfill them efficiently.

 2. **Track Sales**
-   - As an owner, I can see the total sales for each day and for each fruit, so that I can assess the performance of my store.
+   - As an owner, I can see the total sales for each fruit, so that I can assess the performance of my store.

 3. **Manage Inventory**
    - As an owner, I can add new fruits and update stock levels, so that I can ensure my online store reflects the current inventory.